Shilajit Side Effects: What to Know Before Use

 1. Digestive Discomfort

 Mild digestive upset is the most commonly reported side effect.
 This includes nausea, bloating, or loose stools.
-It typically happens when:

 • You take shilajit on a completely empty stomach for the first time